Prince Harry meets King Charles for ‘private tea’ in first meeting in 19 months

 Prince Harry meets King Charles for ‘private tea’ in first meeting in almost two years

-The Duke of Sussex spent less than an hour with his father in Clarence House where it is understood they had a private tea
+The Duke of Sussex spent about an hour with his father in Clarence House

-The Duke of Sussex has had a private tea with his father King Charles at Clarence House, where they met face to face for the first time in 19 months.
+The Duke of Sussex has had tea with King Charles at Clarence House, their first meeting in 19 months.

-Pictures emerged of Prince Harry arriving outside Clarence House in a black car at 5.20pm.
-He left Clarence House at 6.14pm, 54 minutes after arriving.
-Harry was driven out of the royal residence in a black car and is expected to attend an Invictus Games event in London later this evening as part of his short four-day visit in the UK.
+Prince Harry arrived at the residence on Wednesday in a black Range Rover at 5.20pm, leaving after about an hour.
+He later attended an Invictus Games event in London as part of his four-day visit to the UK.

+The Duke said of the King: “Yes he's great, thank you,” as he attended the event in London.

+Harry has not seen his father in over a year and said in a BBC interview in May: “I would love a reconciliation with my family.”

-The King, who has been receiving cancer treatment since early 2024, is thought to be in London having travelled from his Balmoral home where he has been spending his summer break.
+The King, who has been receiving cancer treatment since early 2024, travelled down from his Balmoral home where he has been spending his summer break.

-His son visited the Centre for Blast Injury Studies at Imperial College London, an institution he has close connections with, earlier on Wednesday as part of his visit from California, where he lives with his wife Meghan Markle and their two children.
+His son visited the Centre for Blast Injury Studies at Imperial College London, an institution he has close connections with, earlier on Wednesday, as part of his visit from California, where he lives with his wife Meghan and their two children.

-The duke has been carrying out a string of events since arriving back home on Monday.
-He began his four-day working stay by leaving flowers at the final resting place of his grandmother Queen Elizabeth II to mark the third anniversary of her death.
+The duke has been carrying out a string of events since Monday.
+He began his stay by leaving flowers at the final resting place of his grandmother Queen Elizabeth II to mark the third anniversary of her death.

-Just seven miles down the road from the Queen’s burial site in St George’s Chapel in Windsor Castle, Harry’s estranged brother the Prince of Wales remembered the late Queen at the national federation of the Women’s Institute (WI) in Sunningdale, Ascot.
+Just seven miles down the road from the Queen’s burial site in St George’s Chapel in Windsor Castle, Harry’s estranged brother the Prince of Wales remembered the late Queen at the national federation of the Women’s Institute in Sunningdale, Berkshire.

+Harry’s visit has reignited commentary about the state of his relationship with senior members of the royal family.

 While he appears set to reunite with his father, there seems to be no prospect of the duke reuniting with Prince William, who travelled to Cardiff on Wednesday to learn about a pioneering mental health hub on World Suicide Prevention Day.